People With Mild Symptoms Can Spread Coronavirus, European Researchers Warn

 Without broad testing, "we can't look at the community and say what percentage of the people have had contact with the virus," she says.
 That information is crucial in determining how best to deploy economically crippling social distancing measures.

-"The European countries are not testing properly," she warns.
+"The European countries are not testing properly," she says.
 "I think it's not better in the U.S., by the way."

 Broad surveillance of the general population will be key to controlling subsequent waves of the disease, she warns, especially as draconian social distancing measures are loosened.